 Where to stay in Taranaki and New Plymouth

 There are a large number of towns and places where you can stay, however, staying in New Plymouth means easy access to a number of things: restaurants, supermarkets, and tons of things to do in the town it self.
 From New Plymouth as a base it will be easy to explore Taranaki and Egmont National Park.
 Here are a couple of options for your next visit!

 Hostel – Are you a backpacker making your way around the country?
 You will most likely be looking for a hostel to stay at, preferably once with dorms to cut down your costs.
 Luckily, as New Plymouth is a big tourist destination, there are a number of hostels that you can pick from.
 Check out all hostels in New Plymouth here on Hostelworld!

 Airbnb – Airbnb is a great tool that find affordable and high quality accommodation in New Zealand, and also in the Taranaki region there are plenty of Airbnb’s available.
 From studio’s to private chalets, Airbnb offers it all, with a large price range they have something for everyone.
-Check out the Airbnbs in Taranaki here.
-And to make it even better sign up here now for AirBnB and receive a 30$ discount on your first booking that is over 80$!
+Check out the Airbnb here.

 Things to do in Taranaki and Egmont National Park

 Got your hiking boots and your camera ready?
 Egmont National Park, and the region of Taranaki, is quite the adventure from walks to hikes conquering Mount Taranaki, there are enough things to do here to keep you busy for weeks.
 Read below our favorite things to do in Taranaki!